American Jewish World Service

-American Jewish World Service (AJWS) is a 501(c)(3) nonprofit international development and human rights organization that supports community-based organizations in 19 countries in the developing world and works to educate the American Jewish community about global justice.
-It is the first and only Jewish organization dedicated solely to ending poverty and promoting human rights in the developing world.
+American Jewish World Service (AJWS) is a 501(c)(3) nonprofit international development and human rights organization that supports community-based organizations in Africa, Asia, Latin America, and the Caribbean.
+Inspired by the Jewish commitment to justice, AJWS works to realize human rights and end poverty.

+Since its founding in 1985, AJWS has provided more than $500 million in grants to communities fighting for sexual health and rights, grappling with climate change, and building democratic movements.
+Unlike many peer organizations, AJWS recognizes the central role of local people devising their own solutions.
+It is the first and only Jewish organization dedicated solely to promoting human rights around the world.
 Its headquarters are in New York City.
-AJWS has received a Four Star rating from Charity Navigator since 2002.
+AJWS has received a Four-Star rating from Charity Navigator since 2002.